Secondhand doesn’t mean second best. Here are my favourite secondhand gift ideas that anyone would love to receive.

-If this sounds like your loved one, then a piece of vintage homeware is a great choice, as long as you are certain what style and which era they are into.
+If this sounds like your loved one, then a piece of vintage homeware is a great choice as a secondhand gift idea, as long as you are certain what style and which era they are into.

 If you are pressed for time, then I find Etsy the best place to look online for vintage homewares.
 Both eBay and Facebook Marketplace can be a bit hit or miss, however, there are bargains to be had in both places if you get lucky.
 Charity shops and antique shops can be enjoyable to browse, but there are no guarantees you’ll find what you are looking for.

-It’s a sad fact that people get given gifts that they don’t necessarily want.
-In the UK, British people receive over £2bn-worth of unwanted gifts, many of which are never opened, and donated to charity or sold on.
+It’s a sad fact that people get given gifts that they don’t necessarily want or need.
+In the UK, we receive over £2 billion worth of unwanted gifts, many of which are never opened, and donated to charity or sold on.
 An eye-watering figure if ever there was one.